 Then, you should be good to go.
 All you need to do then, is take it down when you’re done, which is super simple as the whole thing packs away neatly so that you can take it on the go with you.

 Once you have set up and mounted your Celestron NexStar 8SE, it’s time to start using it!
 The beauty of the Celestron NexStar 8SE is its GoTo feature, which can find up to 40,000 objects in the universe for you to focus on and examine.

-The only thing you need to remember is that the GoTo controller is powered by AA batteries and a power supply.
-If you don’t want to rely upon batteries, then it’s best to use the power cord, but you may find it’s easier to have both, so that you have a back up if one fails or runs out.
+The only thing you need to remember is that AA batteries and a power supply power the GoTo controller.
+If you don’t want to rely on batteries, then it’s best to use the power cord, but you may find it’s easier to have both so that you have a back up if one fails or runs out.

-The Celestron NexStar 8SE comes with the battery pack, but not a power supply, so it could be worth getting additional equipment such as an AC adapter and a separate power pack.
+The Celestron NexStar 8SE comes with a battery pack but not a power supply, so it could be worth getting additional equipment, such as an AC adapter and a separate power pack.
 Then, once it’s powered up, you can use the GoTo feature to your heart’s content.